W0nTh0u3/neqngn.grpu-test/README.md

 ## ⚠️ Known Limitations

 - Frontend does not directly call the backend.
+- Etherscan API key is exposed on the frontend due to the nature of this being a frontend-only project.
+In production, this should be proxied through a secure backend.
 - Token interaction is via scripts, not frontend UI (inside contracts).
 - No Docker implementation.